jasonluther/decode-ir-wand/README.md

 See the references below for background information.
 This script is largely based on the work that other people did to figure out how the wands work.

-The script watches the output of `mode2 -d /dev/lirc0` and reads the *space*/*pulse* timing.
+The script watches the output of `ir-ctl -r` and reads the *space*/*pulse* timing.

 The wand transmits 56 bits of information.
-Each bit has a duty cycle of about 1150 (in whatever units mode2 gives you), where the duty cycle is the total time of each *space* and *pulse* pair.
+Each bit has a duty cycle of about 1150 microseconds, where the duty cycle is the total time of each *space* and *pulse* pair.

 A pulse that takes up under 1/3 of the duty cycle is translated to *0*, and a pulse that takes more than 1/3 of the duty cycle is *1*.